mchristian279/kafka-producer-consumer/README.md

 # topic name
 topic = 'topic-name'
 ```
-#### specify the desired quantity of produced messages, in the "for i range(3)" of the "main" function.
+#### To specify the desired quantity of produced messages, in the "for i range(3)" of the "main" function.
 In this case range(3) will be the messages produced
 ```python
 # Create data messages
 def main():